 How To Get Broadband To A Garden Officeadmin

-You probably already know this if you’ve tried rejigging the router by moving it to the nearest windowsill or pointing it towards the office.
+You probably already know this if you have tried rejigging the router by moving it to the nearest windowsill or pointing it towards the office.
 Even if you manage to achieve a signal, it is likely to be a weak one and the movement of your router may have even adversely affected how your broadband performs.

 Try a Wi-Fi extender

-Even though a Wi-Fi extender is cheap and quick to install, it’s only really effective if the signal only has to extend a relatively short distance, i.e. 30m.
+Even though a WiFi extender is cheap and quick to install, it’s only really effective if the signal only has to travel a relatively short distance, i.e. 30m.
 The signal deteriorates more the further it has to reach.

 How about powerline networking?

-All you need is a simple kit which consists of two adapters, each with its own short Ethernet cable.
-One adapter is plugged into the mains and directly to the router using the Ethernet cable, the second adapter is plugged into the garden office.
-From here you have two choices.
-Either the device is connected directly to the second adapter with an Ethernet cable or you can attach a second Wi-Fi router, providing a wireless connection for all of your devices.
+All you need to install this is a simple kit which consists of two adapters, each with its own short Ethernet cable.
+One adaptor is plugged into the mains and directly to the router using the Ethernet cable.
+The second adaptor is plugged into the garden office.
+From here you have two choices, either the device is connected directly to your second adapter with an Ethernet cable or you can attach a second WiFi router, providing a wireless connection for all of your devices.

 Have you tried an Ethernet cable?

 Very little technical expertise is required to lay an Ethernet cable and an IT technician is not generally necessary.
-Your new Ethernet cable can be plugged into any Wi-Fi router or directly into a device which has an Ethernet port.
+Your new Ethernet cable can be plugged into any WiFi router or directly into a device which has an Ethernet port.

-Wi-Fi Point to Point
+Wi-Fi point to point

 The unit on the house is attached to the home Wi-Fi and transmits the signal to the second device.
-By using this system, you should be able to establish an effective signal though it’s important to bear in mind that trees, shrubs and other buildings can interfere with the signal.
-Boasting a greater range than Wi-Fi repeaters, Wi-Fi Point to Point works over longer distances but only if it has the benefit of a clear line of sight.
+By using this system, you should be able to establish an effective signal though it’s important to bear in mind that trees, shrubs, and other buildings can interfere with the signal.
+Boasting a greater range than Wi-Fi repeaters, Wi-Fi point to point works over longer distances but only if it has the benefit of a clear line of sight.